lacoco-lab/lacoco-lab.github.io/courses/compositionality-2024/index.markdown

 ## Syllabus

-**Note: The syllabus is subject to change.
+**Note: The syllabus is subject to change, and not all of the listed readings here will be required.
 We will discuss this in the first meeting.**

 ### Preliminary topics